Nova Scotia Tours for Solo Travelers

 Guided tours at Joggins Fossil Cliffs and Annapolis Valley wineries unite solo adventurers.
 Maritime experiences come alive through group lobster dinners and whale watching.
 Downtown Halifax provides safe, walkable evening options.

-Duration 7 days Destinations Halifax, Moncton, Saint John, Saint Andrews, Digby Age Range 12 to 99 year olds Group Size Max Group Size 48 Group Type Group Room Type Singles, Shared Operator On The Go Tours From
+Duration 7 days Destinations Halifax, Moncton, Saint John, Saint Andrews, Digby Age Range Ages 12+ Group Size Max Group Size 48 Group Type Group Room Type Singles, Shared Operator On The Go Tours From

 What people love about touring Nova Scotia solo